kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 production.playsRole(productionCastIn);
 ```

-This schema is more expressive but is also shorter because the common role type (e.g. *Actor*) are inherited through a super class.
+This schema is more expressive but is also shorter because the common role type (e.g. *Actor*) are inherited through a super-class.
 This also makes defining the schema shorter and gives more opportunities for graph enhancements.
 For example, we can start to differentiate between male and female actors without impacting the schema significantly: